Master of Education in Curriculum and Instruction

 The program addresses the gap in professional learning and training for teachers to teach STEAM and Literacy Education skills.
 There is much interest among practitioners and researchers in the STEAM approach because of early findings suggesting increased participation of underrepresented groups in STEM fields.
 The program satisfies the requirements for the Pennsylvania Department of Education's STEM Endorsement.
 Related, the coursework in literacy addresses the need for all K-12 teachers to have strong foundational and pedagogical understanding of the role of literacy across all educational contexts.
 The International Literacy Association (ILA) defines literacy as, “the ability to identify, understand, interpret, create, compute, and communicate using visual, audible, and digital materials across disciplines and in any context.”

-In addition, coursework will focus on supporting school safety and students’ mental health (e.g., trauma-informed care, dealing with traumatic events in schools and communities, avoiding burnout), the skills and habits of reflective practitioners (e.g., peer collaboration to support continuous improvement in instruction), positive classroom support (e.g., creating clear and positive classroom norms and routines), and connecting schools and communities (e.g., connecting in positive ways with students’ caregivers, and communities in which students live).
+In addition, coursework will consider the skills and habits of reflective practitioners (e.g., peer collaboration to support continuous improvement in instruction); methods for creating positive classroom supports (e.g., creating clear classroom norms and routines); approaches for connecting schools and communities (e.g., engaging in positive ways with caregivers and communities); and practices related to school safety and students' social and emotional wellbeing (e.g., navigating traumatic events, avoiding burnout, and utilizing humanizing pedagogies).

 Curriculum Overview - 30 credits